fanpu/website/_summaries/2023-10-04-on-the-dangers-of-stochastic-parrots-can-language-models-be-too-big.markdown

 Most of what is discussed is common knowledge now, which is perhaps a testament to the success of the efforts of the authors and all others who work to ensure that LLMs are put to use for good.

+To end off, quoting Birhane and Prabhu, based off a quote from Ruha
+Benjamin:

+> "Feeding AI systems on the world’s beauty, ugliness, and cruelty, but expecting it to reflect only the beauty is a fantasy."